georgedorn/gazpacho/README.md

 ## About

 gazpacho is a simple, fast, and modern web scraping library.
-The library is stable, actively maintained, and installed with **zero** dependencies.
+The library is stable, and requires no dependencies.